 We are dedicated to protecting your reputation, your livelihood, and your freedom.
 With our experience and expertise in the field of procurement fraud, you can trust that we will fight for your rights and defend your interests every step of the way.

 The Procurement Integrity Act, which is codified in 41 USC 423, establishes certain standards of conduct and requirements for government procurement officials, contractors, and subcontractors.
-The law prohibits certain activities that could compromise the integrity of the procurement process, including:
+Regarding ethics violations in government contracting, the law prohibits certain activities that could compromise the integrity of the procurement process, including:

 1. Disclosure of non-public information: Government procurement officials and employees are prohibited from disclosing non-public information about procurements to unauthorized individuals or companies.